-- (1) An official for an event shall have no conflict of interest with respect to any skier competing in that event.
-For this purpose, "official" shall include boat drivers, event judges, scorers and all secondary positions. - (2) At least one-half of the Appointed Judges shall have no conflict of interest with any skier competing in the event.
-If a conflict of interest exists, the appointed official so affected shall not rule.
+(1) An official for an event shall have no conflict of interest with respect to any skier competing in that event.
+For this purpose, "official" shall include boat drivers, event judges, scorers and all secondary positions.

 A conflict of interest shall be regarded as existing if the official is: